cellarium-ai/cellarium-neu-challenge/README.md

-# NEU | Broad Challenge Description
+# NEU | Cellarium Challenge Description
 ## Description

 Cell Annotation Service (CAS) is a tool that can be used for a rapid search of the cells based on their raw count matrices.
 This service can be used by analysts to perform annotation and search of their cells.